-Burning fossil fuels for transportation accounts for 17% of overall emissions with school buses making most of the transportation related emissions, this is shown in figure 3 below.
-FCPS school buses traveled more than 11.8 million miles in 2021.
+Burning fossil fuels for transportation accounts for 19% of overall emissions with school buses making the majority of the transportation related emissions.
+FCPS school buses traveled more than 15.8 million miles in 2022.
 The amount of GHG emissions from transportation is small relative to emissions from facilities.
 The burning of coal and natural gas for electricity generation is by far the largest source of FCPS's GHG emissions.

-4 FCPS Greenhouse Gas Emissions Thirteen-Year Trend
+4 FCPS Greenhouse Gas Emissions Fourteen-Year Trend

-Figure 4 shows the thirteen-year trend for Direct Combustion GHG emissions for FCPS.
-From 2008 to 2021 GHG emissions have decreased 35%.
-It is notable that student population, building space, and the size of the transportation fleet have all grown significantly during this thirteen-year period while emissions decreased.
-This demonstrates that FCPS has become more energy efficient and lowered its carbon footprint over this thirteen-year period.
+Figure 4 shows the fourteen-year trend for Direct Combustion GHG emissions for FCPS.
+From 2008 to 2022 GHG emissions have decreased 26%.
+It is notable that student population, building space, and the size of the transportation fleet have all grown significantly during this fourteen-year period while emissions have decreased.